KawaiiFiveO/FaustBot/README.md

 `TerminalName` - Displays `DT` next to the hub name if this user is found on the hub.

 `TimeZone` - Time zone to print logs with.

+`DisplaySessionTime` - WHether to display the session time next to the username in the embed.

 `TitleText` - The persistent embed's title text.